Panepo/Nagatsuki/README.md

 ### Webcam

+Grab webcam calibration and distortion parameters by yourselves, there is no common methods to get them.

 * RGB Mode: only RGB mode is allowed for webcam.

 ### Intel RealSense

+First get RealSense intrin and extrin parameter using this python script [getRealsense.py](https://github.com/Panepo/Nagatsuki/blob/master/Scripts/getRealsense.py), then fill the parameter to realsense.yaml, realsense-stereo.yaml and realsense-rgbd.yaml for RGB, Stereo and RGBD mode respectively.

 * RGB Mode: Input source is set as RGB camera of RealSense.
 * Stereo Mode: Input source is set as two infrared cameras of RealSense.